When and how to make the first lawn cut of the year according to lawn care experts

-We explain how to make the first lawn cut of the year so you don't damage your grass
+When to make the first cut of the year

 How to make the first lawn cut of the year

-"Use the 'one third' rule for the first lawn cut of the year.
-To do this, you should set your lawnmower to its highest setting for the first cut, then never cut down more than one third of the grass’s total height each time you mow," says Timothy Green.
+- Give it a light trim only: "Use the 'one-third' rule for the first lawn cut of the year.
+To do this, you should set your lawnmower to its highest setting for the first cut, then never cut down more than a third of the grass’s total height each time you mow," says Timothy Green.

-"Typically, after the first mow in February, you may not need to mow again until March.
+- Wait some time before your next cut: "Typically, after the first mow in the new season you may not need to mow again until a few weeks have passed.
 After that, as temperatures warm up, aim for mowing every two weeks, gradually transitioning to a weekly mow as the season progresses," says David Hedges Gower.

 FAQs